 To subscribe to Elasticsearch Service through the AWS Marketplace:

-- Go to Elasticsearch Service on the AWS Marketplace and choose Continue to Subscribe.
+- Go to Elasticsearch Service on the AWS Marketplace and click View purchase options.

-- Select Subscribe and then Set Up Your Account.
+- Click Subscribe and then Set Up Your Account to continue.

 This section describes some scenarios that you may experience onboarding onto the marketplace offer.
 If you’re running into issues with your marketplace subscription or are encountering technical issues, create a support case or contact email@example.com.